 It’s not like you have to choose between custom eLearning course development and commercial pre-built courses.

 In fact, the best course of action would be to combine both of these options, thus getting the best of both worlds: off-the-shelf commercial courses for training that’s common to your whole industry and customized eLearning development for things that uniquely capture your company’s needs and competitive advantages.

 And don’t be intimidated by the prospect of doing custom eLearning course development either.
 Modern eLearning management platforms like TalentLMS make custom course creation a snap, letting you write and configure your courses from an intuitive and friendly, web-based, user interface.

-And, as you can incorporate all kinds of already existing material, from Word documents and PowerPoints to YouTube videos, you are already half of the way a complete course.
+And, as you can incorporate all kinds of already existing material, from documents and presentations to videos, you are already half of the way to a complete course.

 Why is custom eLearning course development worth a shot?

-In this post we’ve had a look at 5 reasons in favor of customizing your eLearning courses.
-In short: it puts you in control, it lets you focus your training on what matters to you, it’s necessary for some things, and it helps with knowledge retention.
+In this post, we’ve had a look at 5 reasons in favor of customizing your eLearning courses.
+In short: it puts you in control, it lets you focus your training on what matters to you, it’s necessary for some topics, and it helps with knowledge retention.